astrivant/polyad/docs/operations/telemetry-agents.md

 ## Replicas and storage

 Alloy clustering distributes metric scrapes and log targets among replicas.
-Membership changes can briefly overlap ownership; this is not an exactly-once delivery guarantee.
+Membership changes can briefly overlap ownership and produce duplicate samples.
 Prometheus Agent is restricted to one replica because this chart does not configure Prometheus sharding or a backend deduplication scheme.
 Do not run a separate ServiceMonitor over the same targets at the same time.

 Both modes use a StatefulSet and a per-replica PVC for their metric WAL.
 Set `storage.enabled: false` only when losing buffered samples after a restart is acceptable.
-The PVC is not a durable guarantee for trace queues or container logs.
+The PVC persists the metric WAL.
+Trace queues and container logs require their own retention and delivery configuration.
 Retain or explicitly retire scaled-down PVCs after exported data is verified.

 Tune `replicas`, `resources`, `scrapeIntervalSeconds`, `scrapeTimeoutSeconds`,